lnmedrano/graphql-best-practices/possible_topics.md

 ### 3.3- Types

+Types should be named using PascalCase, and its fields should be named using camelCase.

+Object types should be preferred over simple types when possible.
+It allows to modify the schema without having to deprecate fields or change some field types introducing breaking changes.

+Interfaces and unions are great options for reducing code size and complexity on queries and mutations, but its use must be justified as any abstraction in any technology.

+*important* Special atention must be paid on circular structures.
+If type `A` has a field `b` of type `B`, and type `B` has a field `a` of type `A`, a query extremely large could be dangerous: `query { a { b { a {...}}}}`

 ### 3.4- Resolvers

 Resolvers in GraphQL work the same way for queries and mutations (nevertheless remember that we must not use a query resolver to modify nor delete data).